x48115/web3-batch-call/README.md

     allMethods,                // Specify true/flase (default is false).
 If true the contract ABI will be used to fetch state for all viewable methods with no inputs flattenResponse,           // Specify true/false (default is false).
 If true ignore namespaces and return a flattened list of contract states clearMemoryAfterExecution, // Specify true/false (default is false).
-If true cached ABIs will by removed after the batch call is complete
+If true cached ABIs will by removed after the batch call is complete logging,                   // Specify true/false (defaulse is false).
+If true every batch call will print the number of methods invoked as well as total execution time
     methods: [
       // Array of methods with custom arguments
       {